-Does Implant Design Affect Hospital Metrics and Patents Outcomes?
+Does Implant Design Affect Hospital Metrics and Patient Outcomes?
 TKA Utilizing a “Fast-Track” Protocol

 “Fast-Track” protocols have been introduced in TKA with the intention to increase health care savings while maintaining or improving patient outcomes.
 The influence of the implant design in a “Fast-Track” setting has not been described yet.
 The primary goal of this study was to compare a customized implant with standard off-the-shelf (OTS) devices when utilizing a “Fast-Track” protocol